Xilinx/Vitis_Libraries/vision/docs/src/include/vitis-aie-design-methodology.rst

 #.
 GMIO data movers

-   Transition to GMIO based data movers can be achieved by using a specialized template implementation of above class.
-All above constraints w.r.t Image tile size calculation are valid here as well.
-Sample code is shown below
+   Transition to GMIO-based data movers can be achieved by using a specialized template implementation of the above class.
+All above constraints with regard to the image tile size calculation are valid here as well.
+Sample code is shown below.

    .. code:: c